565

 High - greater than 60 percent.

-Saturday Night through Tuesday: Winds less than 25 kt.
+Saturday through Saturday Night: Winds less than 25 kt.
+Slight

 &&